Missouri Moves to Eliminate Capital Gains Tax

 Missouri is on the verge of a bold tax policy shift: becoming the first U.S. state to fully eliminate capital gains taxes on individual income.
 The legislation, passed by the Republican-controlled state legislature and backed by Governor Mike Kehoe, would exempt income earned from the sale of stocks, real estate, and other investment assets.

-If enacted, the law could reshape Missouri’s attractiveness to high-net-worth individuals and investors, while also raising questions about budget trade-offs and fairness.
+If enacted, the law could reshape Missouri's attractiveness to high-net-worth individuals and investors, while also raising questions about budget trade-offs and fairness.
+It follows a wave of tax cuts extensions at the federal level that have emboldened states to pursue more aggressive tax reduction strategies.

 What the New Law Does